Click the arrows to learn more about our IN-PERSON group classes!

 What happens when the school is closed?

-All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage.
-Group class programs will be placed on hold during this time, and no time will be lost from students’ programs.
+All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage, and programs will be scheduled around this.

 Do you offer a guarantee?